-The Museum of Fear and Wonder is located in Bergen, which is about an hour and a half from Calgary by car.
-For those that don’t mind watching horror movies, the museum features a collection of terrifying dolls and toys from the past.
-Also on show are items that are said to be portals for communicating with the other side.
+The Museum of Fear and Wonder is located in Southern, Alberta about an hour and a half from Calgary by car.
+The museum features a collection of waxworks, terrifying dolls and toys from the past.
+These objects are meant to provoke feelings of fear.
 If you want to visit, make sure that you plan your trip during the summer months; the museum is only open in June through August and you have to make an appointment in advance.

 Royal Tyrrell Museum

 Nestled in between the hoodoos of the badlands in Drumheller, the Royal Tyrrell Museum is home to the world’s largest collection of dinosaur fossils.
 Each fossil has been assembled and displayed for full effect, and you can look straight into the eyes of some of the most awe-inspiring dinosaurs to ever roam our planet!